UW System administration announces layoffs, other cuts

 The layoffs affect employees of UW System Administration only.
 The system's 13 universities are making their own reductions that were necessary due to a loss in revenue and state-ordered cuts due to the coronavirus pandemic.

 The layoffs of system employees will total about $6 million over two years, which represents a 10% cut to state-supported salaries.
-There are about 600 employees at UW System, so a 10% cut could mean the loss of 60 jobs.
+There are about 370 employees at UW System, so a 10% cut could mean the loss of almost 40 jobs.
 Thompson did not have a number of how many people would lose their jobs.

 “These are new layoffs,” Thompson said at a virtual news conference.
 “It’s actual positions."